top of page

 I missed my court date.
 What should I do?

-You may call the Effingham State Court clerks at 912-754-2118 for criminal or civil related charges or for traffic related citations for further information.
+You may call the Effingham State Court Clerk’s Office at 912-754-2118 for criminal, civil, and traffic related matters for further information.

 Can I call the judge to discuss my case or ask for a continuance?

-No. All communications with the judge take place in the courtroom in the presence of the solicitor and your attorney if you are represented.
+No. All communications with the Judge take place in the courtroom in the presence of the Solicitor and your attorney, if you are represented.
+To request a continuance, please contact the Judge’s office at 912-754-2117.

 Can I ask for a reduction on my speeding citation?

 Only the solicitor can make speed reductions with the approval of the court.
 Decisions are based on the defendant’s driving record and the circumstances of the case.
 You may be eligible to participate in the Pretrial Diversion Program.
-[Solicitor Spencer Tyson Information]
+Solicitor: Spencer Tyson, styson@effinghamcounty.org or 912.754.2136.

 What is the Pretrial Diversion Program and am I eligible to participate?